What accessible content is

 Making content accessible helps everyone read, understand and use our information online, whatever their abilities, circumstances, device or technology.

-• improve council services for all residents
+• improve services for all residents